Required as part of next year's first quarter Language Arts grade:

 Not Required! but fun:

 Read books on your own!
 Read every week!
 Read every day!
 Read anywhere and everywhere!
 Save up yummy snacking experiences for next year!
-Every 100 pages of books read can be redeemed for 10 baht at CRICS Snack Shop.
+Every 100 pages of books read can be redeemed for 10 baht at CRICS snack shop.
 Please be honest when you report your reading on the reading log (neatly please, no exceptions).
-Books read for book baht should be quality literature (if you have a question about that, ask Ms. Jenn or your English teacher).
+Books read for book baht should be quality literature (if you have a question about that, ask Ms. Jenn or your LA teacher).

 Multiply your Baht: